 Yangquan Shanxi, China Travel Guide

 Yangquan’s history narrates military strategy and industrial evolution.
-For hundreds of years, its position at the eastern edge of Shanxi caused it to be a frontier, a point of defense against invaders from the North China Plain.
-The most tangible evidence of this past is the nearby Niangziguan Pass, a section of the Magnificent Wall.
+For a large number of years, its position at the eastern edge of Shanxi caused it to be a frontier, a point of defense against invaders from the North China Plain.
+The most tangible evidence of this past is the nearby Niangziguan Pass, a section of the Great Wall.

-This pass was not merely a wall; it was a sophisticated fortress system, complete with watchtowers, gates, and barracks, designed to control access through the formidable Taihang Mountains.
-Its historical prominence as a military stronghold guarded the approaches to the provincial capital and the heartland of Shanxi.
+This pass was not merely a wall; it was formerly a sophisticated fortress system, complete with watchtowers, gates, and barracks, designed to control access through the formidable Taihang Mountains.
+Its historical prominence as a military stronghold guarded the approaches to the provincial seat of government and the heartland of Shanxi.

 Encounter a welcoming, though sometimes reserved, local population.
-English proficiency is not prevalent.
+Ability to speak english is not widespread.

 Ancient fortifications like Niangziguan Pass, Guanshan Forest Park, and the Yangquan City Museum await.